evocateur/pectin/README.md

 Pectin's CLI was written to seamlessly wrap `rollup`.
 It helps avoid, among other things, Rollup's CLI emitting a warning and exiting non-zero when you pass an empty array (that is, no changes since the last build) to Rollup via the default export of `rollup.config.js`.
 Pectin's CLI supports all options supported by Rollup's CLI.

+## Contributing

+Please note that this project is released with a [Contributor Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## Packages

 -   [`@pectin/api`](./packages/pectin-api#readme)